slashml/slashml-python-client/README.md

 ## Introduction

+In this tutorial, we use slashml sdk to call speechtotext followed by summarization of the output of speechtotext.

-In this tutorial, benchmarking (coming soon) can help you decide which service provider is the best for you.
+Eventually, benchmarking (coming soon) can help you decide which service provider is the best for you.

 * For speech-to-text: "assembly", "aws", "whisper"
 * For summarization: "hugging-face", "openai"